Cross Mountain Capital: A Multifamily Investor Finds Gold in the Mountain West

-In this blog series, we’re looking at how the process for third party multifamily acquisitions really works.
+In this blog series, we’re looking at how the process for Acquisitions-as-a-Service really works.
 We appreciate that change isn’t easy: many investors still conduct all acquisitions in-house, because that’s the way it’s always been done.
 That’s why we developed an ebook that offers a handy overview—it’s a quick and easy read—but it definitely helps to hear about real world examples too.

 What’s the thinking at investment entities that outsource the acquisitions process?
 How does the engagement begin, and how does the relationship move forward?
 What are the parameters involved, and how are metrics developed for success?

 To be clear, there’s isn’t only one way to do this.
 Tech-enabled acquisitions around the country to find the right asset for the right investor at the right time and the right price requires a dynamic approach, which means that just about every aspect is quite flexible.
 There are best practices, to be sure, but each investor has unique needs and objectives, and the goal is always to do whatever it takes to achieve those, and even exceed them.